Healthy Dental Habits to Practice During Pregnancy

-Being pregnant comes with many responsibilities—and oral hygiene is no exception.
+Being pregnant comes with many responsibilities—and the way you care for your teeth is no exception.
 For most women, routine dental visits are safe during pregnancy, but let your dental office know what month you are in when you make your appointment.
 If yours is a high-risk pregnancy or you have some other medical condition, your dentist and your physician may recommend that treatment be postponed.
 Be sure to let your dentist know if there is any change in the medications you take or if you have received any special advice from your physician.
 The benefits of receiving dental care during pregnancy far outweigh potential risks.
 Be sure to keep your dentist informed of any changes in your mouth such as swelling, redness or bleeding.

 - Brush thoroughly with an ADA-accepted fluoride toothpaste twice a day.